You're invited to the first PTA meeting

 25 October 2017

 Currently all students, Academies and schools are measured on how many GCSE's they achieve at A*-C including English and Mathematics.
 From 2016 all students and Academies will be measured on how much progress they make from when they start in Year 7 to when they complete their exams at the end of Year 11.
 This will be known as PROGRESS 8.

-In 2016 Progress 8 will be introduced for all.
+In 2016 Progress 8 was introduced for all.
 The Progress 8 measure is designed to encourage all students to study a broad and balanced curriculum.
 The new measure will be based on students' progress measured across eight subjects.
 For each student the 8 subjects must be a combination from the diagram below.

 The Progress 8 score will always be determined by dividing the points total by 10 (the eight qualifications with English and Mathematics counting double), regardless of how many qualifications your child sits or in which subjects.

 Each student will also leave the Academy with the following information;

 - Attainment 8 - showing the pupils' average achievement in the same suit of subjects as the Progress 8 measure.